sendgridlabs/ddbmock/README.rst

  - regular network based entry-point with 1:1 correspondance with stock DynamoDB
  - **embeded entry-point** with seamless boto intergration 1, ideal to avoid spinning yet another server.

-**ddbmock** does *not* intend to be used in production.
-It *will* **loose** you data. you've been warned!
+**ddbmock** is **not** intended for production use.
+It **will lose** your data. you've been warned!
 I currently recommend the "boto extension" mode for unit-tests and the "server" mode for functional tests.

 Yes, ddbmock *can persist your data* using the optional "sqlite" backend.
 Bt still, do *not* use it in production.